Fesh1/ML/README.txt

-This is my solution to the problem of finding motorists in the database of some mobile operator.
+This is my solution to the problem of finding drivers in the database of some mobile operator.

 this database contains 50 features for more than 5000 users, one record - one month, for one user there are 12 records (year)